-This course will build on your existing knowledge of valuation by studying the leading industry valuation techniques for Residential Property.
-Gain practical insight into valuing residential properties in this real-life, case-study based course.
+Accurate and reliable residential valuations are in demand.
+Build on your existing knowledge of valuation by studying the leading industry valuation techniques for residential property and gain experience in calculating valuations.

 The start date is subject to change depending on number of attendees for this course and at the discretion of RICS.